Isabella, Minnesota

 Isabella is a remote unincorporated community in Stony River Township, Lake County, Minnesota, United States.

 The community is located 27 mi north of Silver Bay, and 40 mi southeast of Ely; at the intersection of Minnesota State Highway 1 and Forest Road 172 (Wanless Road).

 Isabella is located within the Superior National Forest.

+Climate

+According to the Köppen Climate Classification system, Isabella has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
+The hottest temperature recorded in Isabella was 91 F on July 3–4, 2020, while the coldest temperature recorded was -42 F on January 27, 2019 and January 31, 2019.